• Home

 The Iran war increasingly looks like the one instance where physical reality has outrun his ability to control the narrative.

-So far, the two sides haven’t come to the table much, with Iranian officials publicly rejecting the ambitious-15-point ceasefire proposal delivered by the U.S. through intermediaries in Pakistan and countered with five unrealistic demands of their own, including sovereignty over the Strait of Hormuz.
+So far, the two sides haven’t come to the table much, with Iranian officials publicly rejecting the ambitious 15-point ceasefire proposal delivered by the U.S. through intermediaries in Pakistan and countered with five unrealistic demands of their own, including sovereignty over the Strait of Hormuz.

 Meanwhile, senior White House aides told MS NOW that Trump has grown “a little bored” with the conflict—not regretful, they said, just ready to move on.
 A second official said the president has started shifting his focus toward the economy, domestic policy, and the midterm elections.
-The administration’s public communications have tracked accordingly: official White House social media accounts have promoted the war effort with memes pulled from Iron Man, Top Gun, and SpongeBob SquarePants, and have taken to posting cryptic, eerie posts and videos over the last day or so to promote some unknown project.
+The administration’s public communications have tracked accordingly: Official White House social media accounts have promoted the war effort with memes pulled from Iron Man, Top Gun, and SpongeBob SquarePants, and have taken to posting cryptic, eerie posts and videos over the past day or so to promote some unknown project.

 Unlike the other conflicts, it takes both parties to back out of this war, and Iran—with its supreme leader assassinated, military infrastructure decimated, and proxies scared—has a desire to draw out the economic damage.